jywang77/my-med-manager/README.md

 - Fix protected routes problem
 - If user is logged in, do not allow them to visit home page and create account page
-- Username: cannot contain spaces and symbols, password: cannot be empty